 There are a lot of great things I learned from this workshop.
 There were a lot of things I was reminded of.
 I love taking any type of Nia training because there is so much to Nia, I forget a lot.
 So I love being reminded and, of course learning new things.
 I got A LOT of fabulous things out of the training.
 A lot of new stuff and a lot of reminders.
 Two of the best things I got out of it were to Stay With Your Enoughs and Slow Down both can lead to "catching chickens".
 For more on Staying with Your Enoughs click here.
 For more on Slow Down and Catch Some Chickens click here.

 I got out of this training what I wanted and more!
 I ALWAYS LOVE being with Nia people and I really enjoy their company.
-I received the "formula" I needed to play with creating my own routine.
-I think my first one will not be as lofty as using one whole album in order, but I understand that I can grasp the freedom Nia gives us.
+I received one form of "formula" to play with creating my own routine.
+Although, years later, I have still not taken the time to create an entire routine.
+Unfortunately, other things seem to come up that require my attention.
+Probably my first routine will not be as lofty as using one whole album in order, but I understand that I can grasp the freedom Nia gives us.
 I can use the BASIC part of a routine in order to supply Nia students with something new yet something familiar at the same time making for a great Nia experience.
 Just like that was a GREAT Nia Workshop.
-Thank you so much, Helen and Danielle!
+Thank you so much, Helen and Danielle!**

 **I updated this information a bit - June 17, 2017